CoffeeStraw/Toutatis-Battle-System---DEMO/readme.md

   - [ ] Damage system
   - [ ] Damage Numer Animation (number floating/number on the right/left of the UI)
   - [ ] Enemy System
+    - [x] Go towards the Player and attacks if enough near
+    - [x] Go to the spawn point if the player runs
     - [ ] Can Take damage with swipes attack
     - [ ] Critical Point where you can do more damage, key for the combat system
 - [ ] GUI Menu